adw96/stamps/README.md

 See [here](https://stamps.mbl.edu/index.php/Installing_R) for instructions on how to do this

+Time permitting, we will have a brief lecture introducing R. Otherwise, we will do this between the statistics talk and the lab tomorrow.

 ### Tuesday morning

 We will have a lecture on statistical principles for microbiome, before transitioning into the R lab.
-You have for options for choosing a tutorial
+You have 4 options for choosing a tutorial
   * [Option A](https://github.com/adw96/stamps/blob/master/STAMPS_Intro2R_OptionA.R): Welcome to R!
 A good introduction/overview for those relatively new to R
   * [Option B](https://github.com/adw96/stamps/blob/master/STAMPS_Intro2R_OptionB.R): R Trainee!
 Introducing some more complex topics and to give you more exposure.
 We hope that newcomers to R will have worked through Options A and B by the end of Tuesday night.
   * [Option C](https://github.com/adw96/stamps/blob/master/STAMPS_Intro2R_OptionC.R): R Ninja!
 To introduce some more advanced concepts